top of page

 IMG_8978.JPG

-From there we keep in touch to track progress over the next few weeks to months depending on the horse.
-If we don’t get the desired results we can change the diet another 2 times (included in the initial cost) to find what works best for the individual horse.
-The cost for this is R350 per horse (this is a South African service only).
+After that, we maintain communication to monitor progress over the following weeks or months, depending on your horse's needs.
+If we don’t see the desired results, we can adjust the diet up to two additional times (included in the initial cost) to find the best approach for your horse.
+The fee for this service is R450 per horse (available in South Africa only).

 bottom of page